PhotosBiographyFacebookTwitter

 Life and career

-Córdova entered the Immaculate Heart of Mary convent after high school in 1966, but left in 1968 and completed her social work degree while becoming a community organizer/activist and later a journalist.
+A devout Catholic, Córdova entered the Immaculate Heart of Mary convent after high school in 1966, but left in 1968 as she began to discover her sexual identity and became dissatisfied with the Church.
+[14] [15] She completed her social work degree while becoming a community organizer/activist and later a journalist.
 [13] She began her lesbian and gay rights career as Los Angeles chapter President of the Daughters of Bilitis (DOB).
-[14] During her DOB presidency she opened the first lesbian center in Los Angeles, in 1971.
-[15]: 136, 190 Under Córdova the DOB chapter newsletter evolved into The Lesbian Tide (1970–1980), [16] with Córdova serving as editor and publisher of what became "the newspaper of record for the lesbian feminist decade".
-[17] The publication ranked "highest in the criteria of journalistic excellence".
-[18]
+[16] During her DOB presidency she opened the first lesbian center in Los Angeles, in 1971.
+[17]: 136, 190 Under Córdova the DOB chapter newsletter evolved into The Lesbian Tide (1970–1980), [18] with Córdova serving as editor and publisher of what became "the newspaper of record for the lesbian feminist decade".
+[19] The publication ranked "highest in the criteria of journalistic excellence".
+[20]

 Córdova was elected as a delegate to the first National Women's Conference for International Women's Year in Houston [22] (1977), where she was a moving force behind the passage of the lesbian affirmative action resolution.
 [23] She was Southern California media director of the campaign to defeat the anti-gay ballot Proposition 6 Briggs Initiative (1978), [21] which sought to purge lesbian and gay teachers from California's public schools.
 She went on to be the founder of the National Lesbian Feminist Organization's first convention (1978), [23] and president of the Stonewall Democratic Club (1979–1981).
 [24]